YangLabHKUST/XMAP/README.md

 devtools::install_github("YangLabHKUST/XMAP")
 ```
 # Tutorial
-We provide a comprehensive [tutorial](https://mxcai.github.io/XMAP-tutorial/index.html) in using XMAP for analyzing GWAS data.
+We provide a comprehensive [tutorial](https://mxcai.github.io/XMAP-tutorial/index.html) of XMAP for analyzing cross-population GWAS data.
+Please see the vignettes in the tutorial for installation, usage and visualization.
 The datasets involved in the tutorial can be downloaded [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/mcaiad_connect_ust_hk/EhJHXBkK_DNBjLFbIPjMeaoBFlmFwlz0F_uXXU0kvIrVGg?e=sTEh8O).

 # Reproducibility
 We provide codes and fine-mapping results presented in the XMAP manuscript [here](https://github.com/YangLabHKUST/XMAP/tree/main/results)